Opportunities to respond (Otrs), A DefinITION:

 Think of a class you taught yesterday.
 Take a few minutes and use the provided rubric (handout) to self-assess your implementation of OTRs.
 Be prepared to share your conclusion with a partner.

-A BHS otr Biopsy
+A Brighton otr Biopsy

 On your table, you have graphs of the data that has been collected over the past several months, providing a snapshot of the frequency and effectiveness of otrs here at bhs. this data represents about 35 teachers on campus - from veterans to novices and from across disciplines.